cleolibrary/CLEO-Redux/docs/en/other-features.md

 ## Main Menu Information

-CLEO Redux displays the information such as the version and the amount of active scripts in the main menu of GTA III / Vice City and San Andreas.
-To disable this information set [`DisplayMenuInfo`](./config.md#general) to `0`.
+`Frontend` plugin displays some extra information such as the CLEO version and the amount of active scripts in the main menu of GTA III, Vice City, and San Andreas.
+It also checks for available updates.
+If this information is not needed, delete `Frontend.cleo` file from the CLEO plugins directory.